nLab

 {N+F:NT}\{N+F: N \in T\}

 The task is more or less straightforward if we just remember that valuation rings can model arbitrarily complicated rates of growth, i.e., in the present case, we just want to build a valuation field with uncountable supply of rates of growth (or of degrees of infinite/infinitesimal elements).
-Thus, consider for example the free abelian group generated by the first uncountable ordinal, and make this a totally ordered group G by imposing the lexicographic order.
-This is the value group of a valuation field K whose elements are Hahn series, formally described as functions
+Thus, consider for example the free abelian group generated by the first uncountable ordinal, and make this a totally ordered group GG by imposing the lexicographic order.
+This is the value group of a valuation field KK whose elements are Hahn series, formally described as functions

 f:Gf \colon G \to \mathbb{R}